wlouer/HCR_000002_Parkinsons/README.md

 ## Acknowledgements

- - The dataset was aquired form Kaggle user https://www.kaggle.com/rabieelkharoua
+ - The dataset was aquired from Kaggle user https://www.kaggle.com/rabieelkharoua